azaho/btbench/README.md

 ## Citation

-If you use BT-bench in your work, please cite the following paper:
+If you use Neuroprobe in your work, please cite the following paper:
 TBD